qe-collaborative-services/1115-hub/src/service/fhir-server-prime/README.md

 project and start a local testing server that runs it:

 ```
-mvn spring-boot:run -Dserver.port=8080 -Dserver.host=localhost
+mvn spring-boot:run -Dspring-boot.run.arguments="--server.port=8080 --server.host=localhost"
 ```

-#### Command Breakdown
+## Command Breakdown

-To start the Spring Boot application using Maven, you use the following command:
+To start the Spring Boot application using Maven with specified server properties, you use the following command:

 Let's break down each part of the command:

+1. **`mvn`**:
-1. **`mvn`**: This is the command-line interface for Apache Maven, a build automation tool primarily used for Java projects.
+   - This is the command-line interface for Apache Maven, a build automation tool primarily used for Java projects.
 It's used to execute Maven commands.

+2. **`spring-boot:run`**:
-2. **`spring-boot:run`**: This part specifies the Maven goal to execute.
+   - This part specifies the Maven goal to execute.
 In this case, it's the `run` goal of the Spring Boot Maven Plugin.
 The Spring Boot plugin integrates Spring Boot, a framework for building Java applications, with Maven, allowing you to run your Spring Boot application during the Maven build process.

+3. **`-Dspring-boot.run.arguments="--server.port=8080 --server.host=localhost"`**:
-3. **`-Dserver.port=8080`**: This is a system property passed to Maven using the `-D` flag.
-It specifies the port on which the embedded server (typically Tomcat or Jetty) will listen for incoming connections.
-In this case, it sets the port to `8080`, which is a commonly used port for web servers.
+   - This is a system property passed to Maven using the `-D` flag.
+It specifies the arguments to be passed to the Spring Boot application during execution.

-4. **`-Dserver.host=localhost`**: Similar to the previous argument, this is another system property passed to Maven using the `-D` flag.
-It specifies the host or IP address on which the embedded server will bind to.
-In this case, it sets the host to `localhost`, which means the server will only accept connections originating from the same machine.
+     In this case, `--server.port=8080` sets the port on which the embedded server will listen for incoming connections to `8080`, and `--server.host=localhost` sets the host or IP address on which the embedded server will bind to `localhost`, meaning it will only accept connections originating from the same machine.

 # Test the endpoints